 Our Articles of Association provide that our board of directors is divided into three classes serving staggered three-year terms.
 Shareholders do not have cumulative voting rights.
 Accordingly, the holders of a majority of the voting rights attaching to our ordinary shares will, as a practical matter, be entitled to control the election of all directors.
 At each annual general meeting, directors will be elected for a full term of three years to succeed those directors of the relevant class whose terms are expiring.
-Any nominee for director who does not receive a majority of the votes cast is not elected to the board of directors.

 Under our Articles of Association, our board of directors has the authority to appoint directors to the board either to fill a vacancy or as an additional director.
 A vacancy on the board of directors created by the removal of a director may be filled by an ordinary resolution of the shareholders at the meeting at which such director is removed and, in the absence of such election or appointment, the remaining directors may fill the vacancy.
 The board of directors may fill a vacancy by an affirmative vote of a majority of the directors constituting a quorum.
 If there is an insufficient number of directors to constitute a quorum, the board may nonetheless act to fill such vacancies or call a general meeting of the shareholders.
-Under our Articles of Association, if the board fills a vacancy, the director's term expires at the next annual general meeting and if not re-elected at such annual general meeting, such director shall vacate office at the conclusion of the meeting.
+Under our Articles of Association, if the board fills a vacancy, the director will hold this position as a director for a term that will coincide with the remaining term of the relevant class of director.
 If there is an appointment to fill a casual vacancy or an addition to the board, the total number of directors shall not at any time exceed the number of directors from time to time fixed by the board in accordance with our Articles of Association.